mrDarkDuck/collatz-3d-attractor/README.md

 # Collatz Conjecture: 3D Attractor & Ternary Logic Model
 ![Collatz 3D Tornado Model](collatz_tornado.png)

+**Project Author:** Kirill Maksimov (GitHub: @mrDarkuck)
+**Disclaimer:** I am completely outside the world of advanced mathematics or professional academia.
+This project represents a look at a 90-year-old puzzle from the perspective of systems logic, binary code, and 3D geometry.
+It is an outsider's attempt to visualize chaos and turn dry equations into a tangible, physical model.

 ## 📌 Overview
 This repository contains the materials of a research project proposing a new conceptual approach to the **Collatz Conjecture (3n+1)**.
 Instead of the classical analysis of arithmetic values, this model translates the problem into the language of symbolic dynamics and 3D topology.